The best video conferencing software and apps make it simple and easy to connect online with friends, family, and co-workers.

 If you need to have video meetings that involve more people, Skype for Business is a paid-for upgrade.
 For a low monthly per-user fee, you gain support for chats with up to 250 participants, Office integration, and stronger security options.

-For a free software, 8x8 Video Meetings has an impressive array of features.
-The one that most users will turn to immediately is calendar app integration.
+For a free software, 8x8 Meet has an impressive array of features.
+The one that most users will turn to immediately is calendar app (opens in new tab) integration.
 8x8 has custom browser extensions for Chrome and Firefox and plugins for Google Calendar and Office 365, any of which you can use to quickly schedule meetings and invite participants.

 When you sign up for an account, you are assigned a personal URL that can be used to manage all of your meetings, schedule video conferences, and access the recording you have made.

-When it comes to holding a video meeting, you have the choice between using the Webex Meetings app or just sticking with the website, though it could be argued that the desktop apps give a smoother experience.
+When it comes to holding a video meeting, you have the choice between using the Webex app or just sticking with the website, though it could be argued that the desktop apps give a smoother experience.
 There are also mobile apps available.

-The free package includes 1GB of cloud storage, unlimited meetings of unlimited length and the ability to make MP4 recordings of them.
 Security is catered for by TLS 1.2 and AES 256-bit encryption, and backed by Cisco's networking know-how means performance is impressive.

 FreeConference keeps things beautifully simple for users by not requiring any software to be installed.
 There are mobile apps available, but it is possible to take part in a video conferencing session from just about any device with a web browser installed.
 You can participant in text or video chats, and use features such as screen and file sharing – but FreeConference is not without its limitations.